utah-cs4470-sp25/class/spec.md

 fail.
 JPL compilers must also preserve termination and non-termination.

-JPL compilers need not strictly preserve external errors---that's impossible without a strict contract from the operating system---but should preserve the order and arguments of system calls, except for the time information in `time` commands.
+JPL compilers need not strictly preserve external errors---that is impossible without a strict contract from the operating system---but should preserve the order and arguments of system calls, except for the time information in `time` commands.
 In practice, this is not